-Dr. Hanwell has played a key role in developing new development workflows as Kitware’s open source projects moved to Git, works on Gerrit code review integration, runs CDash@Home cloud-based testing with Gerrit code review, and contributes to next generation build systems in the VTK, ITK, and Titan projects.
-He has also been awarded and led a Phase I and Phase II SBIR project to further develop open-source chemistry tools for computational chemistry, and has taken part in international collaborations to establish open standards for data exchange in chemistry.
+Dr. Hanwell has played a key role in developing new development workflows as Kitware’s open source projects moved to Git, worked on Gerrit code review integration, CDash@Home cloud-based testing with Gerrit code review, and contributed to next generation build systems in the VTK, ITK, and Open Chemistry projects.
+He has been awarded multiple Phase I and Phase II SBIR projects with ERDC, DOE, and AFRL to further develop open source tools for computational chemistry, materials science, materials tomography, and multiscale modeling.
+He has taken part in international collaborations to establish open standards for data exchange in these areas.

-Additionally, Dr. Hanwell has been an active member of several open-source communities.
-He is one of the core developers of Avogadro, an open-source, 3D, cross-platform molecular visualization and editing application/library.
-He has been an active member of the Gentoo and KDE communities, and is a member of the KDE e.V.
-His work in Avogadro was featured by Trolltech on their “Qt in Use” pages, and he was selected as a Qt Ambassador.
+Additionally, Dr. Hanwell has been an active member of several open source communities.
+He is one of the core developers of Avogadro, an open source, 3D, cross-platform molecular visualization and editing application/library.
+He is one of the founders of the Tomviz project, and continues to develop software tools for both the desktop and web for chemistry and materials science.
+He was an active member of the Gentoo and KDE communities, and is a member of the KDE e.V.
 He won a Blue Obelisk award for his work in open chemistry, and continues to develop and promote open approaches in chemistry and related fields.
 He has also worked throughout his career on approaches that use both experimental and computational approaches to validate theories and models, and continues to seek ways in which software tools can be created to make comparison and validation simpler.